DynamicGenetics/Epicosm_legacy/README.md

 === A Python3 tweet harvester integrated with MongoDB data management ===

-This harvester is the python code running in the docker container (URL to be confirmed).
+This repository is the python code running in the docker container (URL to be confirmed).
 It will also run independent of its docker container, with these prerequisites:

 1: Put all repository files into their own folder, and the script will try to work out the paths for itself.